 Scab is usually caused by Cladosporium cucumerinum.
 These fungal spores overwinter in soil and plant debris and become most active and reproductive in spring when temperatures begin to warm and there is plenty of moisture.

-Scab on vegetables may also be introduced to your crops from infected starts, contaminated machinery, or even from wind-blown spore.
-Cucurbits, which include cucumbers, gourds, squash and melons, are particularly susceptible.
+Scab on vegetables may also be introduced to your crops from infected starts, contaminated machinery, or even from wind-blown spores.
+Cucurbits, which include cucumbers, gourds, squash, and melons are particularly susceptible.
 It is also common on potatoes and some other tubers.

 Scab of Cucurbits

 Scab of cucurbits is the most commonly seen and affects melons, summer squash, cucumbers, pumpkins, and gourds.
 Only most strains of watermelon, however, are resistant.

 Symptoms first appear on the leaves and present as water spots and lesions.
 They start out light green and then turn white and finally gray surrounded by a yellow halo.
 The center eventually tears away, leaving holes in affected foliage.

 Unchecked, the disease moves to the fruit and produces small oozing pits in the skin which enlarge to deep sunken cavities.

 Tubers such as potatoes are also often infected.
 Potato scab disease produces corky spots on the skin, which can go quite deep and affect the upper layer of flesh.